 - Cinnamon is a mild blood thinner; thus, it should be avoided if you take any blood-thinning medication.

 - If you are either pregnant or lactating, you should avoid taking cinnamon supplements.

 - Cinnamon should not be eaten with candy, mints, or gum, as it may cause inflammation and ulcers in the oral cavity, leading down the throat.

 - Speak to your doctor if you want to take cinnamon to lower your insulin resistance.

-- Cassia or Chinese cinnamon causes coagulation of blood if taken over a long period of time.
+- Cassia or Chinese cinnamon causes blood coagulation if taken over a long period.
 Kidney and liver damage are the other possible side effects.
 Ceylon Cinnamon is the best type to have for infertility.

 - People with heart, kidney, or liver diseases are told to add cinnamon to their diet.
-If you are suffering from any of these diseases, you can start including cinnamon in your diet after speaking with your doctor.
+After speaking with their doctor, they can start including cinnamon in their diet if they are suffering from any of these diseases.

-Cinnamon is a warm and healthy spice and can regulate normal menstrual cycles.
-It may also help treat the various causes of infertility in women such as type 2 diabetes, polycystic ovarian syndrome, glucose intolerance and endometrial cancer.
+Cinnamon is a warm and healthy spice and can regulate regular menstrual cycles.
+It may also help treat the various causes of infertility in women, such as type 2 diabetes, polycystic ovarian syndrome, glucose intolerance and endometrial cancer.
 If you and your spouse are unable to conceive due to infertility issues, you can add this wonder spice to your diet upon checking with your doctor!